Philippine International Convention Center: History

 In March 2011, "The Feast," a weekly prayer meeting of the Light of Jesus Family founded by Bo Sanchez, began holding its sessions at the PICC.
-The Feast PICC (now Feast Bay Area) has an attendance of 3,000 at the Plenary and Reception Halls combined.
+The Feast PICC has an attendance of 3,000 at the Plenary and Reception Halls combined.
 Similarly, PICC was a venue of the Kerygma Conference (now Feast Conference) in November 2013 and November 2014.